 03/30/2020 – Enhanced Medicaid Rates

-As announced last week, Medicaid has increased nursing facility rates by 5% in recognition of the cost increases related to COVID-19.
+In March, Medicaid increased nursing facility rates by 5% in recognition of the cost increases related to COVID-19.
 The enhanced rates have been posted here.

 The March rate file also includes the enhanced April rates.
 NCTracks should have these rates as well.
 If providers bill at the higher rates, they should be paid at these rates in the next checkwrite.